Benlysta is a brand-name prescription medication. It’s FDA-approved to treat:

 Benlysta comes in two forms:

 • A powder that’s mixed with liquid to form a solution.
-This form is given as an intravenous (IV) infusion into a vein in the arm.
-(An infusion is an injection into your vein that’s slowly dripped in over time.)
-This form can be used in adults and in children ages 5 years and older.
-This form is taken every 2 weeks for the first three doses.
-After that, it’s taken once every 4 weeks.
+This form is given as an intravenous (IV) infusion and can be used in adults and in children ages 5 years and older.
+You will receive this form every 2 weeks for the first three doses.
+After that, you receive it once every 4 weeks.

 • A solution inside prefilled syringes and autoinjectors.
-This form is given as a subcutaneous injection (an injection under the skin) and is approved for use in adults only.
-This form of Benlysta is given once every week.
+This form is given as a subcutaneous injection and is approved for use in adults only.
+You will receive this form of Benlysta once every week.

-Plaquenil is available as a tablet that’s taken by mouth.
-It’s taken either once or twice a day.
+Plaquenil is available as an oral tablet that you take either once or twice per day.

 Side effects and risks